bdwilson/security-guidance/SecurityChecklist.md

 open overly-suspecious links from a mobile phone connected to the cellular provider network (not on your home Wifi network).

-The marketing budgets for VPN Providers is huge, so you will see lots of articles and recommendations made about various providers with referral kick-backs.
+The marketing budgets for VPN Providers are huge, so you will see lots of articles and recommendations made about various providers with referral kick-backs.
 If you insist on protecting your home Internet browsing with a VPN, we'd recommend you run your own in the cloud ([see below](#vpn---personal)).
+I do have friends in the security community that have good things to say about [iVPN](https://www.ivpn.net).
+Do your own research, or run your own below.

 ### VPN - Personal
 **Warning, this an advanced stuff.
 Most people can skip this.**